-Julie discusses the most significant opportunities and challenges for women when navigating careers in tech and highlights why communication skills are critical for successful careers in the industry.
+Julie discusses the most significant opportunities and challenges for women when navigating careers in tech and highlights why communication is such an important skill in the industry.

 W.I.T.
 Republic (WR): What has been the driving force to get you where you are today?

 Julie Kenny (JK): Mostly a determination never to be bored.
 Early in my career I worked on traditional accounting systems before eventually ending up in Business Intelligence.
 Over that time, I’ve worked with many different systems, languages, and roles.
 There has always been something new to learn which has been a huge amount of fun.
 I enjoyed working in smaller companies most because you can get a lot of autonomy there.

 WR: Since your career began, how has the industry changed in terms of diversity & inclusion?

 JK: I think it depends where you look.
 I did my computer science degree in 1987 and there were fewer than 10 women out of the 160 intake, my son did computer science much more recently and there were just one or two women in his year so that was disappointing to hear.
 Most software teams and tech events still seem dominated by men too, so it often doesn’t look any different.

 It’s not all doom and gloom though; the internet has made entrepreneurship easier and I’m seeing many successful tech businesses being created by women.
 Of course, Dame Stephanie Shirley did that years ago, but she had more hoops to go through.
 There are more training options available now too, so the numbers doing degree courses don’t tell the whole story either.